A list of tools, materials, behaviors, mindsets and methodologies not used in the EDS.

 Being a locust.
 Seeing every situation as an opportunity to over-consume, not thinking of the reality you will leave behind for those who come after you.
 You don't need everything, all the time, and all at once.
 Try under-consuming, for a change.

 Faking having a startup but relying solely on NYUAD resources.
 First, you are in legal hot-water.
 Projects that are substantially supported by the university's resources, by definition, contain intellectual property that the university has a right to lay claim to.
 Second, stop pretending.
 Just go out and start a real company.
 If you're hired in a professor's lab, you are not working in a startup.
-If you are selling products 3D printed on NYUAD's 3D printers, you are stealing.
+If you are selling products 3D printed on NYUAD's printers, you are stealing.

 Closed-source, expensive software.
 This is a disease that most are incapable of avoiding.
-It takes time and dedication to learn about and become familiar with tools that are widely available to all humans.
+It takes time and dedication to learn about and become proficient with tools that are widely available to all humans.
 You're better off if you can imagine a future in which you don't need to steal expensive software or beg students to share access codes with you after you graduate.

 Breadboards.
 For the love of all things holy, NO!
 This is an idea from the mid 1900s that was never intended to be more than a "Board for demonstrating electric circuits" or as an "Electrical instruction board".
 If you find yourself working on a project you care about, and it's heart and soul are only present on a solder-less breadboard with a rat's nest of wires, what you are actually demonstrating is that you DEEPLY do not care.
-In the contemporary world, electronics ideas can be designed, prototyped, and tested in software and so easily and affordably sent to professional fabricators that the act of "breadboarding" is a crime against engineering.
+In the contemporary world, electronics ideas can be designed, prototyped, and tested in software and so easily and affordably produced by professional fabricators that the act of "breadboarding" is a crime against engineering.

 USB Sticks.
 Here, plug this in!
 Look into devices like the USB Rubber Ducky, and you'll never plug a USB pen drive into your computer again.
 Use networked file sharing instead.
 Either share files in the "cloud" or establish self-hosted pathways to share data between teammates.
 If a guest needs to give you the PPT of their presentation, send it by email or cloud storage.
-If you must plug in an unknown USB drive, try to do so on a machine whose content and operability you care little about.
+If you must plug in an unknown USB drive, try to do so on a machine whose contents and operability you care little about.

 Treating the EDS like a living room.